Scientists Improve Mood By Stimulating A Brain Area Above The Eyes

 The UCSF team took a novel approach to this task by studying patients with epilepsy who were awaiting surgery.
 That meant they already had wires inserted into their brains to help doctors locate the source of their seizures.

 In a previous, related study, UCSF researchers had used a different group of epilepsy patients to identify circuits in the brain that indicated whether people were happy or sad.
-This time, they were able to use these wires to not only monitor various brain circuits involved in mood, but to electrically stimulate some of those areas.
+This time, they were able to use these wires to not only monitor various brain circuits involved in mood but also electrically stimulate some of those areas.

 The researchers were able to use the technique in many different areas in the brain.
 And Sellers says they got an immediate response when they stimulated the OFC.

-Note: A previous version of this story misspelled Kristin Sellers' first name as Kristen.